BrightChamps Logo

 Professor Greenline Explaining Math Concepts

 Cramer’s Rule is a mathematical method used to solve a system of equations when the number of variables matches the number of equations.
-In the 1750s, mathematician Gabriel Cramer introduced this rule, which allows us to find any variable directly without calculating the others.
-Suppose in the equations there are 3 variables, such as x, y, and z.
-Normally, finding z requires knowing x and y, but Cramer’s rule allows us to calculate z directly without finding the others first.
+Cramer's rule allows us to find any variable directly without calculating the others.
 In this article, we will explore Cramer’s rule in detail.

 Cramer's Rule for US Students